 ‘Atmospheric’ is the key word to keep in mind when visiting Culloden; the site has been preserved in a way to invoke the ambiance of the battle and the history that followed.

-Visitors can stand on the moor where the final attempt at victory was made, walk the path towards the battlefield, and observe a surprising array of weaponry, clothing, and other artifacts.
+Visitors can walk the path towards the battlefield, and observe a surprising array of weaponry, clothing, and other artifacts.

 All of this makes for an excellent opportunity to channel the mood of the battle.